What is the primordial pouch?

 No, not all cats have a primordial pouch.
 It is very common in both domestic breeds of cat as well as several pure breeds.

-Some cat councils/associations allow the primordial pouch in certain breeds.
+Some cat councils/associations permit the primordial pouch in certain breeds.
 What that means is the primordial pouch is an allowance that has been written into the breed standard for those particular breeds.

 Other names for the primordial pouch